 As we mentioned above, there are several colorful cultivars available commercially.
 Be aware, however, that with some of these newer varieties, the bat’s face is less obvious in the flower’s form.

-Via Amazon, ParkSeed sells a 10-seed packet of ‘Sriracha Rose’ bat-faced cuphea, which features a rosy-red bloom.
+You can find packets of 15 seeds of ‘Sriracha Rose’ bat-faced cuphea, which features a rosy-red bloom available via Burpee.
 This compact plant has large petals with a papery consistency.